Overview

 CENCLAS has opportunities for students and community members interested in studying Nahuatl:

-The Berkeley Department of Linguistics is offering Nahuatl to Berkeley students for credit during the academic year as a real-time distance-learning course taught by native-language instructors from the University of Utah and IDIEZ (the Institute for Teaching and Research in Ethnology) in Zacatecas, Mexico.
+1. The Berkeley Department of Spanish and Portuguese is offering Nahuatl to Berkeley students for credit during the academic year as a real-time distance-learning course taught by native-language instructors from the University of Utah and IDIEZ (the Institute for Teaching and Research in Ethnology) in Zacatecas, Mexico.
 The course focuses on Nahua culture, history, and modern life.
 More information is available here.
-This course is organized by the University of Utah and supported by CLAS.
+This course is organized by the University of Utah and supported by CLACS.

 Mam